 Students should contact the Office of Student Financial Aid if they have regained eligibility due to a grade change and their SAP status will be re-evaluated.

 You must successfully complete at least 67% of cumulative attempted hours by the end of each term.
 Attempted credit hours are defined as the total number of hours you’ve been enrolled in and includes all hours you’re registered for on the 10th business day of fall and spring semesters and the 5th business day of summer and winter semesters plus any additional hours you’re registered for after these deadlines.

 Attempted credit hours include completed courses with passing grades as well as courses that weren’t completed, failed, dropped, withdrawn, or reported as incomplete.
-The University of Illinois at Urbana-Champaign does not offer non-credit remedial courses.
+The University of Illinois Urbana-Champaign does not offer non-credit remedial courses.

 Completed credit hours include all courses graded as satisfactory, credit earned, or deferred (DFR), or with a passing letter grade.
 Incomplete grades are not considered satisfactory and will therefore negatively impact your pace.
 For repeated coursework, the initial course and repeated course are included in both the GPA and Maximum Time Frame calculations.
 For a student pursing a second Bachelor’s degree all graded undergraduate courses count in the GPA calculation.

 |Fall Semester||Spring Semester||Total Hours|

 |Pace||12/15 = 80%||8/12 = 67%||20/27 = 74% Cumulative Pace|